 A Refuge for Women Who Are Homeless

 Sarah’s Circle is a refuge for women who are homeless or in need of a safe space.
-By providing housing assistance, case management, referral services, and life necessities, we encourage women to empower themselves by rebuilding both emotionally and physically; realizing their unique potential.
+By providing life necessities, housing, case management, clinical and social services, we encourage women to empower themselves by rebuilding both emotionally and physically; realizing their unique potential.

 Why Women Only?

 Women become homeless for different reasons than men, have gender-specific needs while they are homeless, and will become housed and stay housed through different services than men.
 Sarah's Circle has been serving women who are homeless or at a risk of homelessness in Uptown for over 30 years.
 By providing gender-sensitive, trauma-informed services specifically for women, we are helping Chicago's most vulnerable women rebuild their lives.